larols/datadog-app/README.md

 - This file provides an overview of the project, including its structure and purpose.

 ### Backend
-- **service-b/**: Placeholder for another backend service if needed in the future.
+- **uid/**: Placeholder for another backend service if needed in the future.
+  - **Dockerfile**: Contains the instructions to build a Docker image for the uid backend service.
+  - **app.py**: The main application code that handles API requests and serves data.
+  - **requirements.txt**: Lists the Python dependencies required for the uid service.

 - **views/**:
   - **Dockerfile**: Contains the instructions to build a Docker image for the views backend service.
   - **app.py**: The main application code that handles API requests and serves data.